Uquinix/uqis/meta/support/deptree2dot/README.md

-deptree2dot - Graph the OpenRC Dependency Tree
+deptree2dot - Graph the UQIS Dependency Tree
 ==============================================

-This utility can be used to graph the OpenRC dependency tree.
+This utility can be used to graph the UQIS dependency tree.
 It requires perl5.x and converts the tree to a .dot file which can be processed by graphviz.